farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 - `Focus`: you concentrate to accomplish a task that requires great strength of mind.
 - `Sway`: you influence with guile, charm, or argument.

-At the start of a campaign, a single action cannot have more than 2 action dots.
+At the start of the game, a single action cannot have more than `2 action dots`.

-> #### Designer Note
+> #### Designer Note: Hacking the Actions
 >
-> You are encouraged to change the default action list to something that better fits your game's aesthetic.
+> Words are important so you should look at changing the default action list to better fits your game's aesthetic.
 >
+> First, look at what you think characters will do the most in your game.
+Are they going to fight a lot or are they going to play a political game?
+Depending on what you are aiming for, adapt the action list to reflect your intentions.
+>
+> If you use less than 12 actions, you might want to look at reducing the initial action dots PCs get at the start of a the game.
+A good ratio is something like `{number of actions} / 2 + 1`.
+>
-> Here are a couple of examples you could use:
+> Here are a couple of generic examples you can use as is or as an inspiration for your game:
 >
 > ---
 >